ome/www.openmicroscopy.org/_posts/2016-03-22-windows-support.md

 anyone out there would like to contribute their time, energy, expertise and compute resources to provide Windows support, we’d welcome them doing so.
 Instead, we will
-focus on ensuring we provide the best support we can for a range of unix-based systems, continuing the effort to make OMERO.server easier to install, maintain and manage.
+focus on ensuring we provide the best support we can for a range of UNIX-like systems, continuing the effort to make OMERO.server easier to install, maintain and manage.